msoliviawatt/Piano/README.md

 # Piano-Project

-It's supposed to be a piano

-To Do List:
+Name of Project: Piano (yes)

+to do list:

+week one:
+- do nothing

+week two:
-- Learn how to do MIDI things
+- do nothing

+week three
-- Import audio
+- do nothing

+week four
-- KeyListener stuff
+- do nothing
-- Make key objects
-- Clicky things with mouse
-- Key pressing animations

-Week One:
+week five
+- do something because it's due next week

+day before presentation
-- Create basic piano structure/image/object/whatever
+- finish piano

-Week...
-Three??
-Four??
+10 minutes before presentation
--
+- make presentation